Baltimore Lab School

-Baltimore Lab School is a nonpublic school for bright children in grades 1–12.
-Baltimore Lab School provides a unique educational opportunity for students with moderate-to-severe learning differences.
-Baltimore Lab School is located in Baltimore, Maryland in Goucher Hall (one of the historic Old Goucher College Buildings) built by renowned architect Stanford White.
+Baltimore Lab School (BLS) is a nonpublic special education school for children diagnosed with learning disabilities and ADHD in grades 1–12.
+It is located in Baltimore, Maryland, in Goucher Hall, one of the historic Old Goucher College Buildings.
 The school was founded in September 2000 as a division of its parent school in Washington D.C., The Lab School of Washington.
-Both schools were founded and administered by Sally Smith, a nationally recognized leader in special education, until her death in 2007.
+Both schools were founded by Sally L. Smith, a nationally recognized leader in special education, who then continued as their administrator until her death in 2007.